-If you're over the age of 12, you know that the traditional bachelor party involves strippers, booze, and then more strippers.
+If you’re over the age of 12, you know that the traditional bachelor party involves strippers, booze, and then more strippers.
 [Yawn.]
-That's all fine.
-And we would never discourage lapdances and liquor.
+That’s all fine.
+We would never discourage lapdances and liquor.

 But you can do better.
 You can get more creative.
 In addition to the ho-hum routine of pole-dancing and beer, consider mixing it up with the following:

 1. Hunt.
 Especially for guys who don’t usually go hunting—it’s a wacky adventure.
 10 guys.
 10 guns.
 10 cases of beer.
 What could go wrong?

 2. Play poker.
 Perfect for a lean budget.
 Grill steaks, get beer from a cheap grocery store, and play Texas Hold ‘Em with a $20 buy-in.